Matcha makes you feel amazing, so chances are you might be wondering what the healthy daily limit of drinking matcha may be, right?

 The possible side effects of drinking too much matcha

+Wondering, "can matcha make you sick?"
 Matcha is typically safe when consumed in small and medium amounts as a beverage, thought with anything, it’s important not to overdo it.
+If you drink too much matcha, it can make you feel sick.
 Moderation is key.
 Due to its caffeine content, more than eight grams of green tea matcha powder, or eight prepared cups of matcha, has been linked to the following side effects: (4) (6)

 - An upset stomach